Xenon-Versions/Xenon-v0.3/README.md

 # Xenon v0.3

-Xenon is an open-source python-based desktop helper program designed for Windows.
+Xenon is an open-source python-based helper program designed for Windows.

 ## Getting Started